chenxizhang/openai-powershell/README.md

 Install-Module -Name code365scripts.openai -Scope CurrentUser
 ```

+You might want to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` if you get an error when you run the `Install-Module` cmdlet.

 ## Quick Start

 1. [Start a chat experience on your desktop](https://github.com/chenxizhang/openai-powershell/discussions/192) with the `chat` command, please make sure you set the environment variable `OPENAI_API_KEY` to your API key before running the command.
 If you are using **Azure OpenAI service** or other platform or LLMs rather than **OpenAI service**, you might want to set `OPENAI_API_ENDPOINT` and `OPENAI_API_MODEL` variables.
 It supports `OpenAI`, `Azure OpenAI`, `Databricks`, `KIMI`, `Zhipu Qingyan`, and a large number of open-source models run by `ollama` (such as llama3, etc.) and any other platforms and large models compatible with OpenAI services.